-Any information not included in the first eight components
+Any information not included in the first eight sections

-What are some resources a sales rep should look to improve their win rate?
+What resources should a sales rep look for to improve their win rate?

-How do you do the research to create competitive battle cards?
+How do you research to create competitive battlecards?

-Researching to create battle cards starts with knowing what you want them to contain.
-For this reason, knowing the nine components is the ideal place to start.
+Researching to create a battlecard starts with knowing what you want each to contain.

-Once you have the initial battle card layout framework, you need to research your competitors and target customers thoroughly.
-This research will involve a lot of time digging through databases, analyst reports, reading blogs, and listening to podcasts and webinars.
+Once you have the initial battle card template, you need to research your competitors and target customers thoroughly.
+This research will involve digging through databases, analyst reports, reading blogs, and listening to podcasts and webinars.

 It requires speaking with engineering teams, tech executives, product managers, and anyone else in the company who can help put together a comprehensive, killer battle card.

 In today’s fast-paced world, static battle cards are not viable.
-There is a range of software options available to help you create, manage, analyze, and update dynamic competitive battle cards.
+A range of software options is available to help you create, manage, analyze, and update dynamic competitive battlecards.

 Software applications can help with the research, development, and upkeep of battle cards.
-Most applications have templates for different types of battle cards that create and maintain up-to-the-minute battle cards easy, practical, and scalable.
+Most applications can set up a battle card template for different types of battle cards that create and maintain up-to-the-minute battle cards easy, practical, and scalable.

 Most battle card software applications will integrate with CRMs to better flow analytics, database information, and other data to help create killer dynamic battle cards.